Kent and East Sussex Railway launches fund to save historic buildings

 (Left to right) K&ESR General Manager Robin Coombes; Mayor of Tenterden Cllr Sue Ferguson and Coronation-appointed Baron of the Cinque Ports, Tenterden, John Crawford, standing on the town station platform with the former Chilham signal box visible behind them. // Credit: Alison Miles

-The and East Sussex Railway (K&ESR) is appealing for donations to its new Heritage Buildings Fund.
+The (K&ESR) is appealing for donations to its new Heritage Buildings Fund.

 The Railway, which will celebrate its fiftieth birthday next year, is raising the money to help safeguard its historic buildings.
 The fund’s first priorities will be restoration work on two significant landmarks in the town conservation area which the K&ESR describes as “jewels in the crown of both the railway and the Weald”.